tradej/content/tools/devassistant/tutorial.md

     INFO: For more information about Flask project visit https://flask.pocoo.org/docs/tutorial/ [UserName@localhost]$

-As you can see, DevAssistant allows you to verify which packages are installed.
-During the run of the assistant, you may be asked for the administrator (root) password several times, especially when dependencies are being installed.
+As you can see, DevAssistant allows you to verify which packages are about to be installed.
+During the run of the assistant, you may be asked for the administrator (root) password several times, especially during dependencies installation.
+After the run is finished, you can see that the directory `MyFancyWebserver` now exists, and that it is populated with files
+automatically:

+    [UserName@localhost]$ tree MyFancyWebserver
+    MyFancyWebserver/
+    ├── application
+    ├── httpd.MyFancyWebserver.conf
+    ├── LICENSE
+    ├── manage.py
+    └── MyFancyWebserver
+        ├── __init__.py
+        ├── static
+        │   └── style.css
+        └── templates
+            └── index.html

+    3 directories, 7 files

+You can then go to the directory and run `./manage.py runserver` as advised in the DevAssistant log.
+You now have a fully functioning webserver after running a single command in DevAssistant.